maxzz/noise-gen/README.md

         [ ] Drag and Drop canvas image to the existing preset slot.
         [ ] Progress bar on slow reders.
         [ ] Smooth UI state changes to show what has changed.
         [-] Create seamless textures using 4x4 algorithm.
 Out of scope.
 Not for now.
+It's already kind of seamless with low Distortion (~20) and High Dot Diameter (~1).
         [ ] Support Firefox rendering.

 #### Credits, References, Links